khushilorish/Python-core/README.md

 ## Notes
 - Each folder contains topic-wise Python scripts and examples.
-- Code is written for practice and conceptual clarity.

 ## Purpose
 - Build strong Python fundamentals for AI/ML